wp-plugins/quick-style-editor/readme.txt

 Yes.
 Just goto the [plugin page](http://quick-plugins.com/quick-style-editor/) and post a comment or send me a message.

 == Changelog ==

+= 1.1 =

+*	Added layout marker option
+*	Added a couple of new styles

 = 1.0 =